Office Phone: (202) 529-5378

 *Annual Meeting of the Organization of American Historians, March, 2010.

 *Congressional Civil Rights Pilgrimage, March 2009.

-- Committee to establish a Gender Studies Minor at EMU, current.
+- Gender Studies Minor Committee, EMU, current.

 - Chair, Washington Community Scholars’ Center Advisory Council, current.